friendlyanon/cmake-init/README.md

 # `cmake-init` - The missing CMake project initializer

-Opinionated CMake project initializer to generate CMake projects that are FetchContent ready, separate consumer and developer targets, provide install rules with proper relocatable CMake packages and use modern CMake (3.14+)
+`cmake-init` is an opinionated CMake project initializer that generates CMake projects which are FetchContent ready, separate consumer and developer targets, provide install rules with proper relocatable CMake packages and use modern CMake (3.14+).

 ![Example GIF of cmake-init in action](assets/example.gif)